How Long Does Chapter 7 Bankruptcy Take?

 Debtor Education Course

-Yes, you took the credit counseling course before you filed.
+Yes, you took the bankruptcy credit counseling course before you filed.
 You also have to take a debtor education course after you’ve filed.
 It’s required and administered by agencies certified by the U.S. Trustee Program.
 This course focuses on how to make good financial decisions and avoid future bankruptcies.
 You have 60 days to take the course after the 341 hearing and must file a certificate of completion with the court.
 If you don’t, your bankruptcy is dismissed.

 Once the deadlines have passed and the court gets all the required documentation, including the certificate showing you’ve completed debtor education, the judge issues the discharge.
 You will receive an official order by mail once that happens.